Biddaddaba, Queensland: Geography

 Biddaddaba is nestled in a small valley formed by the Biddaddaba Creek, a tributary of Canungra Creek, itself a tributary of the Albert River.
 The heavily vegetated slopes of a ridge extending in a north/south direction and climbing to elevations of more than 500 m above sea level, form a summit at Mount Misery in the east.
 In the west, Mount Tabragalba is the highest point along another ridge with roughly half the prominence.
-Like many parts of the Scenic Rim the area is mostly used for agricultural purposes.
 Several large dams are scattered throughout the locality.

+The predominant land use is grazing on native vegetation.